thebracket/cpumap-pping/README.md

 ## Usage

+> If you want to use the "known IP feature", you **must** enable a default mapping.
+For example: `xdp-cpumap-tc/src/xdp_iphash_to_cpu_cmdline --add --ip ::/0 --cpu 0 --classid 1:2` will map all unknown IP addresses to queue 1:2.

 1. Setup as normal for `xdp-cpumap-tc`.
 This is baked into LibreQoS and BracketQoS.
 2. Once running, you can run `src/xdp_pping` at any time to see current performance statistics in JSON format.